Dissected 3D CNNs: Temporal Skip Connections for Efficient Online Video Processing

-{\bfseries Online video processing architectures.} For gesture recognition, Molchanov \etal propose to use 3D CNN to extract features followed by an LSTM for online recognition \cite{molchanov2016online}.
-However, this approach is \textit{near-dynamic} since the 3D CNN processes non-overlapping 8-frame clips.
-K\"op\"ukl\"u \etal propose to use a two-level hierarchical framework for online gesture recognition \cite{kopuklu2019real}.
-This architecture is again \textit{near-dynamic} since the detector also takes 8-frame clips with a sliding window.
+\textbf{Online video processing architectures.} For video activity recognition and description, a Long-term Recurrent Convolutional Networks (LRCN) are proposed in \cite{donahue2015long}, which extracts features from video frames by a 2D-CNN and applies LSTM as spatiotemporal modeling mechanism.
+However, frame-wise features are extracted independent from each other, hence pixel-wise motion information cannot be extracted with LRCN.
+A temporal shift module (TSM) is introduced in \cite{lin2019tsm}, which can be inserted into 2D CNNs to shift part of the channels along the temporal dimension in order to facilitate information exchange among neighboring frames.
+TSM is a dynamic architecture and causal version of it can be created by applying only single-sided shifting operation.
+However, TSM again lacks capturing pixel-wise motion information since it operates with 2D CNNs.
+For gesture recognition, Molchanov \etal \phantom{a}propose to use 3D-CNN to extract features followed by an LSTM for online recognition \cite{molchanov2016online}.
+However, this approach is \textit{non-dynamic} since the 3D-CNN processes non-overlapping 8-frame clips.
+K\"op\"ukl\"u \etal \phantom{a}propose to use a two-level hierarchical framework for online gesture recognition \cite{kopuklu2019real}.
+This architecture is again \textit{non-dynamic} since the detector also takes 8-frame clips with a sliding window.
 For spatiotemporal action localization task, \cite{singh2017online, kalogeiton2017action} propose to use a detector to obtain frame-level detections and create action tubes with further post-processing.
 However, these methods make use of optical flow modality in order to incorporate motion information, which requires a substantial amount of computation.
-In \cite{kopuklu2019you}, the YOWO (you only watch once) architecture is proposed, where spatiotemporal and fine-spatial features are concurrently extracted via 3D and 2D CNNs, and actions are detected on the key-frame.
+In \cite{kopuklu2019you}, the YOWO (You Only Watch Once) architecture is proposed, where spatiotemporal and fine-spatial features are concurrently extracted via a 3D-CNN and 2D-CNN, and actions are detected on the key-frame.